sjkelleyjr/trimmr/README.md

 - **Private and secure**: processing stays on the user’s device; files are not uploaded to our servers.
 - **Fast** repeated utility workflows before creative-suite breadth.
 - Zero install (open the app and go).
-- Ads are deferred until the product shows clear product-market fit.

 ## Monorepo layout